-What’s included: seven nights accommodation, all meals, six full days trail riding, and all ride servicing – your luggage is driven on to each overnight stop meaning you don’t have to ride with bulky saddlebags.
+What’s included: six nights accommodation, all meals, five full days trail riding, and all ride servicing – your luggage is driven on to each overnight stop meaning you don’t have to ride with bulky saddlebags.

 Please do have a look at our Facebook page where we upload plenty of pictures from each trail that we complete as the season goes on – they will give you a real idea of what our holidays are like!
 Just click on the little green F down the side of this page.

 Please fill in all relevant details and we will then get in touch asap to confirm things with you and send you payment details.
 We are a small, family-run business so it may take a few days to get back to you.
 A deposit secures your place, with the balance due a month before your holiday.

 Alternatively, please call Paul or Emily on 01874 711500 anytime.
 Please do leave a message if we’re not there as we are often out riding or on the yard, and we’ll get back to you asap.

 Riders often leave here telling us they’ve never experienced riding like it on any other horse riding holiday.

 If your experience of trekking up until now has been to get your horse in line and stay there nose-to-tail, you’ll be pleasantly surprised at how different our approach is.
 Our horses are forward-going, well schooled and sociable.